VibhaSatya/B-trees/README.md

 Language used: c

 # Implementation
-btreeFile.c - B-tree stored in a file btrees.c - B-tree stored in an array
+(1)btreeFile.c - B-tree stored in a file.
+(2)btrees.c - B-tree stored in an array.